myteron/dew_point_regulated_ventilation/README.md

 ## How well does it work?

-In Ireland the chances of having dry enough outside air is just not happening often enough.
+In Ireland it is rare to have dry enough outside air.
+The unit makes a big difference but is not enough for a country with wet winters.
 The building this unit is in was never designed to be dry in the firs place.
 When the unit broke down due to a failing GY-21 for 3 Month in the winter it did get VERY obvious that everything in the shed is doomed without the unit.
-Aside from metal rosting everything started growing mold and the smell of dempness started to inensify.
+Aside from metal rosting, mold and the smell of dempness started to inensify.
+Full protection against mould would however require some sort of intermitting heating.

 ## What next?